ashweej18/Fintech-Case-Study/README.md

 ### **Business Services**
 Coinsquare offers 4 services

-1. Capital Markets : core business, that seeks to simplify trading of cryptocurrencies.
+1.	**Capital Markets:** core business, that seeks to simplify trading of cryptocurrencies.
 Its value proposition comes from providing its customers –ease of trading, accessibility and security.
-2. Mining: offers value by creating digital mining ecosystem – mining pools, hash rate, proof of stake and mining pool marketplace.
+2.	**Mining:** offers value by creating digital mining ecosystem – mining pools, hash rate, proof of stake and mining pool marketplace.
-3. Coincapital : offers investment products that focus on emerging technologies -blockchain, digital currencies, AI, and robotics.
+3.	**Coincapital:** offers investment products that focus on emerging technologies -blockchain, digital currencies, AI, and robotics.
-4. Licensing :  Coinsquare enables its clients to open trading sites in their own countries based on its proprietary software through licensing agreements.
+4.	**Licensing:**  Coinsquare enables its clients to open trading sites in their own countries based on its proprietary software through licensing agreements.
 The company has expanded into Europe and Japan through these agreements.
-5. OTC aka Wealth : exclusive service for qualified individuals and institution with a dedicated account manager for a minimum of $25000.
+5.	**OTC aka Wealth:** exclusive service for qualified individuals and institution with a dedicated account manager for a minimum of $25000.
 OTC desk aims to provide fast and efficient execution by routing orders to top liquidity pools

 </br>